hapax/hapax.github.io/assets/chandra.md

 where $k_e$ is a constant analogous to $G$ in Newton's law of gravitation.

 <span style="padding-left: 20px; display:block">
-(a) Show the electron is pulled inward with force
+(a) Show that the electron is pulled inward with force
 </span>

 $$